-Union Budget 2021: Finance Minister Nirmala Sitharaman presented the Union Budget 2021-22 in the parliament today.
-Various new schemes and policies were announced during the budget presentation in the different sectors.
+Union Budget 2021: Various new schemes and policies were announced during the budget presentation in the different sectors by Finance Minister Nirmala Sitharama in Union Budget 2021-22.
 Read the complete article to know what all schemes and policies were announced during the budget presentation by our Finance Minister.
 The budget was announced basically by Six Pillars i.e. Six Pillared Budget that is:

 - Health and Wellbeing

 - Physical & Financial Capital, and Infrastructure